Duck curve: Duck curve in California

+By 2024, the addition of massive battery systems in California had greatly decreased the severity off the duck curve.
+In the evening, massive arrays of grid batteries discharge to meet the sunset peak, shortening the duck's neck and removing the reliance on natural gas peaker plants.

 Mitigation strategies

 Methods for coping with the rapid increase in demand at sunset reflected in the duck curve, which becomes more serious as the penetration of solar generation grows, include: